dceejay/RedMap/README.md

 ### Updates

+- v1.5.40 - Only enable on.location function when not in an iframe.
+Tidy html.
 - v1.5.39 - Add weather-lite icons
 - v1.5.38 - Add Esri dark grey and ocean, re-add hikebike, layers
 - v1.5.37 - Add .trackpoints to override default in tracks node.
 Let tracks optionally be on different layers.
 Fix marker changing layers Issue #85